 It’s vital for all older adults to have their blood pressure tested frequently, and to consult with the doctor on a proposed course of action if high levels are discovered.

-At Hearts at Home, our professional Olathe home care services can help older adults stay healthy and well, right in the comfort of home.
+At Hearts at Home, a provider of elder care in Kansas City and the surrounding areas, our professional caregivers can help older adults stay healthy and well, right in the comfort of home.
 Our caregivers can make sure seniors are following doctors’ orders by providing medication reminders, preparing heart-healthy meals, encouraging exercising and participation in enjoyable activities, and so much more.
 Contact us at 913-440-4209 to learn more.